alarmfox/alarmfox.github.io/content/tech-research-stuff/discovering-python-gdb.md

 Currently, my main research focus is on writing a RISC-V CoVE [1] compliant firmware.
 I will not go in detail here, but I will just introduce the topic.
-Major CPU manufacturers (Intel, ARM, AMD, NVIDIA, ecc) are proposing _hardware-supported_ **Trusted Execution Environment (TEE)** (which is just a fancy way to say "very strong isolation including cryptography in-memory and anti-tamper supported by the remote services").
+Major CPU manufacturers (Intel, ARM, AMD, NVIDIA, ecc) are proposing _hardware-supported_ **Trusted Execution Environment (TEE)** (which is just a fancy way to say "very strong isolation including cryptography in-memory and anti-tamper supported by attestation services").
 Recent trends (like Intel TDX, ARM CCA, AMD SEV) propose the creation of Virtual Machine based TEE.
 So we are not ust isolating processes, but entire operating systems.
 RISC-V proposed the CoVE (Confidential Virtual Extension) and so here I am trying to implementing it.